Caregiver: Surviving Covid19 Coronavirus

 What he said didn’t really sink in.
 I didn’t get “peripheral issues.”
 I was so focused on his lungs.

-At around noon, with no hopes of hearing back from anyone, I asked my friends details of Columbia Prebysterian.
+At around noon, with no hopes of hearing back from anyone, I asked my friend for details on Columbia Prebysterian.
 So you know, we live in Jackson Heights, Queens.
 Why my friend was referring us to a hospital in Washington Heights, in Manhattan, on 168th street was a complete mystery to me.
 All I knew was that he works in one of the Queens hospitals and never failed to tell me what was going on at his job.
 Perhaps that was the reason I was horrified that the EMT might bring my husband to Elmhurst Hospital.
 Columbia Prebysterian was not in Queens, but we would have to take a cab to go there.

 I called a cab and learned it’s $40.
 Did we have $40 at home?
 Yes, I have $100 in fact.
 Good enough.
 I told my husband I didn’t want to go through what we went through last night.
 We should go to the hospital as advised.
 I also asked my brother-in-law, a medical doctor, and he said, it’s a good idea.
 My husband agreed it’s worth trying.
 He could get an X-ray and other things at the very least, and we could always take a cab back, all the 40 minutes on the cab.